ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

 **Why the buffer?**

 Market FX can move intraday.
-Padding +5% gives you a safety margin when comparing against KRW market prices.
+Padding +5% gives a safety margin when comparing against KRW market prices.

 ## Step 5: Enrich with Naver Shopping Market Prices

-To gauge competitiveness, we fetch **Naver Shopping** results for each in‑stock product name, compute KRW price distribution with simple outlier removal, and join the stats back to your catalogue.
+To gauge competitiveness, we fetch **Naver Shopping** results for each in‑stock product name, compute KRW price distribution with simple outlier removal, and join the stats back to the iHerb catalogue.

 **Security best practice (Emphasizing it again!)**

-Store your Naver API credentials in environment variables (e.g., with python-dotenv) and never hard‑code secrets in your repo.
+Store the Naver API credentials in environment variables (e.g., with python-dotenv) and never hard‑code secrets in repo.

 ```python3
 # Scraping the price info from Naver Shopping and appending it to the iHerb catalogue.